-The samples of whole cashews of different grades, used in this study were collected from Orbitta Exports, one of the cashew production companies of Gujarat.
-Initially the different samples of the each grade are taken and weight of each cashew kernel is measured individually with accuracy of 0.001 gm.
+The samples of whole cashews of different grades, used in this study were collected from Orbitta Exports, one of the cashew production companies of G u j a r a t .
+Initially t h e different samples of the each grade are taken and weight of each cashew kernel is measured individually with accuracy of 0.001 gm.

-Cashew classification system consists of two digital cameras placed in front and top of cashew sample under investigation at distance of 15 cm from the sample position as well as perpendicular to each other, an image capturing box, fluorescent lamp and computer system.
-Image processing toolbox in the MATLAB is used as image analysis and image processing software.
-Fig. 1(a) shows the system architecture of the cashew classification system.
+A Computer Vision System is developed which consists of two digital cameras placed in front and top of cashew sample under investigation at distance of 15 cm from the sample position as well as perpendicular to each other, an image capturing box, fluorescent lamp and computer system.

+Image processing toolbox in the MATLAB issue das image analysis and processing software to extract the features from the image.
+Fig. 3 shows the general operations for the cashew grading system.